-How to Edit a Novel: A Checklist for Authors Before You Hire an Editor
+How to Edit a Novel: A Level-by-Level Diagnostic for Authors

-This checklist is a self-editing guide for novelists working through their manuscript before professional editing.
+This article is a level-by-level diagnostic for novelists working through a finished manuscript.
 It covers the five levels at which a novel can succeed or fail: structure and plot, character, prose and style, consistency and continuity, and mechanics.
 Working through each level in order will help you identify what's strong, what needs revision, and where a professional editor's attention will matter most.

 One important note before you begin.
-Self-editing is not a substitute for professional editing.
+Self-editing isn't a substitute for professional editing.
 It's preparation for it.
-The purpose of this checklist is to help you produce the strongest possible draft before a professional editor sees it, so their attention goes to the problems you genuinely couldn't catch rather than the ones you could have caught with another careful read.
+The purpose of this diagnostic is to help you produce the strongest possible draft before a professional editor sees it.
+Their attention then goes to the problems you genuinely couldn't catch, rather than the ones you could have caught with another careful read.
 A manuscript that arrives at a professional editor in better condition gets a better edit.

 Before You Start: Rest the Manuscript

-The single most effective thing you can do before self-editing your novel is to leave it alone for a period of time before you begin.
+The single most effective thing you can do before evaluating your novel is to leave it alone for a period of time.
 Two weeks is the minimum.
 A month is better.
 The goal is cognitive distance: you want to read the manuscript as close to fresh as possible, seeing what's on the page rather than what you intended to write.

 When you're ready, print the manuscript if possible, or use a different device or screen from the one you wrote on.
 Changing the reading environment changes how you perceive the text.